paulrounak/Giscus-for-rounakpaul.com/README.md

-This repository contains the integration of Giscus (a GitHub Discussions-powered comment system) for the website rounakpaul.com.
+### This repository is configured solely for integrating Giscus (a GitHub Discussions-powered comment system) into the website [rounakpaul.com](https://www.rounakpaul.com/), which is why it is a blank repository.